The Best 3 Day New York City Itinerary for First Time Visitors

 You can simply view the building from ground level or go up to the Empire State Building viewing deck for panoramic city views.
 There are two viewing decks to visit, one on the 86th floor and one on the 102nd floor.
 You can also see the Empire State Building from various places in NYC, such as from the Top of the Rock.

-🏨 Stay in close proximity to Empire State Building
+🏨 Nearest accommodations to Empire State Building

 Staten Island Ferry